damonsk/docs-onlinewardleymaps/docs/intro.md

 ## What is OnlineWardleyMaps?

 OnlineWardleyMaps is a tool for creating, editing, and sharing Wardley Maps directly in your browser.
-It helps you visualize value chains, component evolution, and strategic context using a simple, expressive DSL (Domain Specific Language).
+It helps you visualize value chains, component evolution, and strategic context.

 - **Interactive map editor**
 - **Text-based DSL for versioning and sharing**